 Division of guitars according to the method of creation and formation the tone

-After the string vibrates, a tone is created, which is guided by the bridge and the resonant opening into the instrument body.
-There, the front plate, the spacing of the ribs, and the shape of the tool body are strengthened to obtain the necessary qualities, such as color (timbre).
-The quality of these guitars is therefore entirely dependent on the correct design and the material from which they are made.
+After the string vibrates, a tone is created, which is guided by the bridge and the resonant hole into the instrument body.
+There, the front plate, the arrangement of the ribs and the shape of the tool body are used to strengthen and obtain the necessary qualities, such as color (timbre).
+The quality of these guitars therefore entirely depends on the correct construction and material from which they are made.

-They excel especially in irreplaceable color and purity of tone and independence from the apparatus.
+They excel especially in their irreplaceable color and purity of tone and independence from the apparatus.

-The disadvantage can be low volume, especially when playing in a noisy environment.
+The disadvantage may be the low volume, especially when playing in a noisy environment.

-It would very much rise in price if some individuals learned to shut up h ... and listen :-)
+It would rise greatly in price if some individuals learned to shut up h ... and listen :-)

-The other guitars are distinguished mainly by a greater neck width (50 mm, +/- 2 mm), a more colorful tone, always a round resonance hole, and nylon strings, which, unlike other guitars, are fastened to the bridge by knots created by the strings.
+It differs from other guitars mainly by the larger neck width (50 mm, +/- 2 mm), more colorful tone, always round resonant hole and nylon strings, which, unlike other guitars, are attached to the bridge using knots created by lining the string.
 See Guitar Strings for more info.

-The right hand plays almost exclusively using fingers, the plectrum is an exception (some jazz styles).
+The right hand plays almost exclusively using fingers, the pick is rather an exception (some jazz styles).

 Typical is nail play, which gives us a sharp and distinctive tone.

 It is mainly used in classical music, flamenco, Brazilian music and jazz.